|

 Bulletins are published and circulated to members, usually in January, April and September.
 Each Bulletin carries articles and reports on the industrial history of Somerset and also the current programme of events.

 Surveys.
 SIAS publishes surveys on specific topics.
 There have been twenty-one published up to now.
-Other SIAS (and non-SIAS) publications are available and are listed on the Publications page.
-All publications are available to non-members.

 Links